-4.2.1.
-Manic Episode.
-So, what defines a manic episode?
-The key feature of a manic episode is a specific period of time in which an individual reports abnormal, persistent, or expansive irritable mood for nearly all day, every day, for at least one week (APA, 2013).
+4.2.2.1.
+Manic episode.
+The key feature of a manic episode is a specific period in which an individual reports abnormal, persistent, or expansive irritable mood for nearly all day, every day, for at least one week (APA, 2022).
 Additionally, the individual will display increased activity or energy during this same time.
-With regards to mood, an individual in a manic episode will appear excessively happy, often engaging haphazardly in sexual or personal interactions.
+With regards to mood, an individual in a manic episode will appear excessively happy, often engaging haphazardly in sexual or interpersonal interactions.
 They also display rapid shifts in mood, also known as mood lability, ranging from happy, neutral, to irritable.
+At least three of the symptoms described below (four if the mood is only irritable) must be present and represent a noticeable change in the individual's typical behavior.

-Inflated self-esteem or grandiosity is also present during a manic episode.
+Inflated self-esteem or grandiosity (Criterion B1) is present during a manic episode.
 Occasionally these inflated self-esteem levels can appear delusional.
 For example, individuals may believe they are friends with a celebrity, do not need to abide by laws, or even perceive themselves as God.
+They also engage in multiple overlapping new projects (Criteria B6 and 7), often initiated with no prior knowledge about the topic, and engaged in at unusual hours of the day.

-Despite the increased activity level, individuals experiencing a manic episode also require a decreased need for sleep, sleeping as little as a few hours a night yet still feeling rested.
+Despite the increased activity level, individuals experiencing a manic episode also require a decreased need for sleep (Criterion B2), sleeping as little as a few hours a night yet still feeling rested.
 Reduced need for sleep may also be a precursor to a manic episode, suggesting that a manic episode is to begin imminently.
-It is not uncommon for those in a manic episode to have rapid, pressured speech.
+It is not uncommon for those experiencing a manic episode to be more talkative than usual.
 It can be difficult to follow their conversation due to the quick pace of their talking, as well as tangential storytelling.
-Additionally, they can be difficult to interrupt in conversation, often disregarding the reciprocal nature of communication.
-If the individual is more irritable than expansive, speech can become hostile and they engage in tirades, particularly if they are interrupted or not allowed to engage in an activity they are seeking out (APA, 2013).
-Based on their speech pattern, it should not be a surprise that racing thoughts and flights of ideas also present during manic episodes.
+Additionally, they can be difficult to interrupt in conversation, often disregarding the reciprocal nature of communication (Criterion B3).
+If the individual is more irritable than expansive, speech can become hostile and they engage in tirades, particularly if they are interrupted or not allowed to engage in an activity they are seeking out (APA, 2022).

+Based on their speech pattern, it should not be a surprise that racing thoughts and flights of ideas (Criterion B4) also present during manic episodes.
 Because of these rapid thoughts, speech may become disorganized or incoherent.
+Finally, individuals experiencing a manic episode are distractable (Criterion B5).

-4.2.2.
-Hypomanic Episode.
-As mentioned above, for a Bipolar II diagnosis, an individual must report symptoms consistent with a major depressive episode and at least one hypomanic episode.
-An individual with Bipolar II disorder must not have a history of a manic episode-if there is a history of mania, the diagnosis will be diagnosed with Bipolar I. A hypomanic episode is similar to a manic episode in that the individual will experience abnormally and persistently elevated, expansive, or irritable mood and energy levels, however, the behaviors are not as extreme as in mania.
-Behaviors consistent with a hypomanic episode must be present for at least four days, compared to the one week in a manic episode.
+4.2.2.2.
+Hypomanic episode.
+As mentioned above, for a bipolar II diagnosis, an individual must report symptoms consistent with a major depressive episode and at least one hypomanic episode.
+An individual with bipolar II disorder must not have a history of a manic episode-if there is a history of mania, the diagnosis will be diagnosed with bipolar I. A hypomanic episode is like a manic episode in that the individual will experience abnormally and persistently elevated, expansive, or irritable mood and energy levels, however, the behaviors are not as extreme as in mania.
+Additionally, behaviors consistent with a hypomanic episode must be present for at least four days, compared to the one week in a manic episode.